 Nest Secure doesn't require a contract unless you opt for professional monitoring services.
 The monitoring contracts are either a month-to-month option or a 3-year monitoring commitment.

-Vivint pricing is a little more clear-cut because they offer package pricing, which starts at $29.99 per month and their camera functionality option starting at $49.99 per month.
+Vivint pricing is a little more clear-cut because they offer package pricing, which starts at $29.99 per month and their camera functionality option starting at $39.99 per month plus $5/mo. per camera.
 The Vivint system also comes with a mobile app and free installation.
 Additionally, they also have 0% financing options as well, if you qualify.
 Some restrictions apply.

 Nest Secure (which is their basic, no-frills starter package) is $399.
 However, you can add-on just about any other feature you want for an additional cost per item.
 For example, extra key fobs are $25 each and the Nest Cam outdoor cameras start at $199.
 They also offer a cellular option which requires a monitoring subscription that starts at $24.99 per month.
 These prices are different from Nest's Aware subscription which starts at $10 per month for a basic, limited plan.